Octo-Development-Team/PanelAuthentication/README.md

 2. Rename `.env.example` to `.env`
-3. Change the JWT_KEY to something secure
+3. Change the JWT_SECRET to something secure, must match JWT_SECRET in the [bot](https://github.com/Octo-Development-Team/OctoBot)